 In our last blog post, we talked about the number of times you should be posting to your social media accounts each day.

-To recap, you’ll want to post on Facebook and LinkedIn once a day, on Google+ twice a day, on Twitter 15 times per day and about 1.5 times per day on Instagram.
+To recap, you’ll want to post on Facebook and LinkedIn once a day, on Twitter 2 times per day and about 1.5 times per day on Instagram.

 If you’ve heard that each post should have a target time stamp, you’re correct.